Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 This is how you can delete all files belonging to this Nextcloud installation.
 Now you could setup a completely new instance.

+**Be careful!** If you delete your Container-Data and your data dir, all files and user Information will be lost.
 ```
 cd /your/docker-nextcloud/directory
 docker-compose down